arp242/elles/README.md

 Drop the `-tags=osusergo` to use libc for user lookups; only needed if you have a complex setup with NIS or LDAP or whatnot.
 This will require a C compiler.

+It should work well on Linux, {Free,Net,Open}BSD, macOS, and illumos.
 The Windows version is somewhat experimental.

 [releases]: https://github.com/arp242/elles/releases